Dhinga Gavar: Function

 The function of Dhinga Gavar starts after sunset when the statues of Dhinga Gavar are put on a dais at 11 important location of old Jodhpur city.
 Each statue is decorated in typical Rajasthan costume with gold jewellery of 5 kg to 30 kg.
 The offerings to Dhinga Gavar are made of cannabis and dry fruits powder and is known as "moi".

-The women of whom mostly are from Pushkarna Brahmin families dress up in fancy dress costume as various Hindu Gods and Hindu Goddess, police, saints, dacoit, tribal etc. and carry a stick in their hand.
-They patrol the narrow streets of Jodhpur city whole night protecting the statue of Dhinga Gavar.
+The women, most of whom are from Pushkarna Brahmin families dress up in fancy dress costume as various Hindu Gods and Hindu Goddess, police, saints, dacoit, tribal etc. and carry a stick in their hand.
+They patrol the narrow streets of Jodhpur city the whole night, protecting the statue of Dhinga Gavar.

-It is a popular belief that any unmarried man who comes near these women and is stricken by the stick gets married soon with a suitable girl.
+It is a popular belief that any unmarried man who comes near these women and is stricken by the stick gets married soon to a suitable girl.
 Stick is called baint in Hindi so this festival is also known as Baintmar Teej.